openedx/edx-documentation/en_us/shared/student_progress/course_answers.rst

    * - Column
      - Description
    * - ModuleID
-     - The internal identifier for the Problem component.
+     - The internal identifier for the problem component.
    * - PartID
-     - For a Problem component that contains multiple problems, the internal identifier for each individual problem.
-For a Problem component that contains a single problem, the internal identifier of that problem.
+     - For a problem component that contains multiple problems, the internal identifier for each individual problem.
+For a problem component that contains a single problem, the internal identifier of that problem.
    * - Correct Answer
      - 0 if this **AnswerValue** is incorrect, or 1 if this **AnswerValue** is correct.

+       For a problem that is set up to award partial credit, 1 if the **AnswerValue** awards either the full or a partial score.

    * - Count
      - The number of times that learners entered or selected this answer as their most recent submission for the problem or problem variant.
 For